JZomDev/zom-external-plugins/README.md

 ..or the one guy at the GE who is always throwing snowballs.

-To remedy that, this plugin mutes some annoying sounds without needing to disable area sounds altogether.
+To remedy that, this plugin mutes annoying sounds, so you can always play with sound enabled.

 ## Combat